theprocessguru/CBA/replit.md

 ## Recent Changes
 - **Badge Printing Format Updated (August 2025)**: Changed badge dimensions from A4 page size to standard badge holder format (102mm x 76mm).
 All badges now print at proper size for badge holders with compact, professional layout optimized for wearing at events.
 User confirmed this works perfectly.
+- **Password Visibility Toggle Added (August 2025)**: Added show/hide password functionality to all login and registration forms to help users with dysgraphia and improve general accessibility.
+Users can now see their password text while typing to verify correct input.

 ## System Architecture
 ### Frontend Architecture